primaryobjects/strips/strips/Readme.md

 ﻿AI Planning with STRIPS
 =======================

 Basic AI planning with STRIPS and PDDL.
-For details, see the [demo](https://github.com/primaryobjects/strips) or try it online at https://stripsfiddle.herokuapp.com.
+For details, see the [introduction](https://github.com/primaryobjects/strips) or try the online [demo](https://stripsfiddle.herokuapp.com).

 Install
 -------